zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 - If the application contains the `homePageUrl` the link is displayed without the `UP` information.
 - If the application contains the `statusPageRelativeUrl` then `UP` or `DOWN` is displayed based on the `statusPage` without the link.

-Use the following procedure to change or replace the Catalog service:
+Use the following procedure to change or replace the Catalog service.

 **Follow these steps:**